Important Considerations the Builder Needs to Know to Prepare for a Duradek Vinyl Installation

-The better the surface, the better finished outdoor flooring we can give you.
-A properly prepared surface like sanded (untreated) plywood or cement board will give the best-finished surface possible.
-As a rule, ¼” x 3/8″ plywood will warp due to absorption of moisture from the atmosphere.
-We recommend ⅝” T&G untreated plywood or ½” cement board for the flattest possible subsurface for your vinyl deck covering.
-Please visit our Substrate and Edge Trims page for detailed information on preparing the surface for a Duradek installation.
+The better the subsurface, the better finished outdoor flooring we can give you.
+A properly prepared subsurface using sanded (untreated) plywood will give the best-finished surface possible.
+We recommend ⅝” T&G untreated plywood for the flattest subsurface for your vinyl deck covering.
+Please visit our Substrate and Edge Trims page for detailed information on preparing the subsurface for a Duradek installation.

 For the best product performance and enjoyment of your vinyl deck surface, the deck subsurface should be sloped (ideally 2%) to eliminate ponding water.
 If puddling were to occur, the area would require more regular cleaning due to the build-up of dirt and pollutants.
 Ponding water will not affect the waterproofing of the vinyl but may eventually cause premature discoloration in the vinyl deck covering.

 All penetrations (posts, pillars) must be sealed to prevent water from entering under the vinyl.
 All wood posts or pillars will eventually crack and give access for water to get under the vinyl covering and into the subsurface.
 Caulking and regular inspection are required.
 To completely waterproof a vinyl deck that has posts, either fasten the posts to the fascia of the building or completely cover surface mounted posts with a waterproof membrane and clad.
 When fastening metal rails or posts to a vinyl deck surface, all pilot holes should be filled with a sealant before screws are inserted.